-The value of this parameter shall be "5.1" for AMI models written in compliance with the IBIS Version 5.1 specification.
+The value of this parameter shall be "5.1" for AMI models written in compliance with the IBIS Version 5.1 specification and "6.0" for AMI models written in compliance with the IBIS Version 6.0 specification.
 The absence of AMI\Version indicates that the AMI model was written in compliance with the IBIS Version 5.0 specification.